-Step Therapy - A utilization tool that requires you to first try another Part D or Part B covered drug to treat your medical condition before we will cover the Part D or Part B drug your physician may have initially prescribed.
+Step Therapy - A utilization tool that requires you to first try another Part B covered drug to treat your medical condition before we will cover the Part B drug your physician may have initially prescribed.

 Supplemental Security Income (SSI) - A monthly benefit paid by Social Security to people with limited income and resources who are disabled, blind or age 65 and older.
 SSI benefits are not the same as Social Security benefits.